yzh503/yzh503.github.io/_posts/2022-03-28-numpy-performance-on-apple-silicon.md

 ```
 conda config --set pip_interop_enabled true
 ```
-The best practice is still to install packages via conda unless you need to build a wheel locally, such as PyTorch.
+The best practice is still to install packages via conda unless conda does not have the binary, such as PyTorch.

 # Numpy
 We need a Numpy build with arm64 C-extensions and [vecLib](https://developer.apple.com/documentation/accelerate/veclib) (Apple's BLAS library) mounted.